godeps/go-getter/README.md

 ## Installation and Usage

-Package documentation can be found on [GoDoc](http://godoc.org/github.com/hashicorp/go-getter).
+Package documentationr can be found on [GoDoc](http://godoc.org/github.com/hashicorp/go-getter).

 Installation can be done with a normal `go get`: